A Guide To Backpacking in Alaska

 Getting There: You’ve got a few options…

-Nabesna: Drive to Nabesna.
+Nabesna: Drive to Nabesna (8ish hours from Anchorage).
 If flying in, park at (and consider staying at!)
 Devil’s Mountain Lodge.
 If backpacking straight from the car, park in the public lot 1/4 mile past Devil’s Mountain Lodge.

 Permits: none needed.

 Popular Known Routes: The Goat Trail, Iceberg lake, Donoho Pass.
-The NPS has done an excellent job outlining some of the more established routes here.
+The NPS has done an excellent job outlining some of the established Wrangells routes.

 Consider a stay in McCarthy.
 It’s a cool town if a bit touristy.